How Affinidi Login Works

 OpenID Connect (OIDC) has been a popular way for websites to handle their Authentication and Authorisation requirements.
 Many existing products use these technologies in their stack to provide a secure way for users to authenticate themselves in the application.

 One part of OIDC is leveraging different Identity Providers (IdPs) to provide other login mechanisms to users.
-Your users can choose IdPs like Facebook and Google to login to websites and have a federated identity.
+Users can choose IdPs like Facebook and Google to log into websites and have a federated identity.

-In the context of Affinidi Login, the Identity Provider is the Affinidi Vault that attests to the user’s ownership of specific information, like the verified email address, and returns with the VP Token (vpToken) and converted into an ID Token (idToken) and sent back to the application process the user Claim and grant access to secured resources.
+In the context of Affinidi Login, the Identity Provider is the Affinidi Vault that attests to the user’s ownership of specific information, like the verified email address.
+It returns with the VP Token (vp_token), which is converted into an ID Token (id_token), which the application fetches and grants access to secured resources.

 OpenID for Verifiable Presentation (OID4VP)

 OpenID for Verifiable Presentations (OID4VP) extends OpenID Connect with the ability to request and present verifiable credentials.
-It introduces the new “VP Token” to convey Verifiable Presentations (VPs).
-It integrates the Decentralised Identity Foundation (DIF) Presentation Exchange Protocol into the “claims” request parameter to specify the application requirements regarding the credentials to be presented and to help the verifier process the result.
+It introduces the “VP Token” to convey Verifiable Presentations (VPs) that contain the data shared by the user from their Affinidi Vault with their consent to verify their identity.

 Benefits of using OID4VP